TUD-IMB/fosanalysis/README.md

-Calculation of crack width through strain measures by fibre optical sensors
+This project provides a framework for crack width calculation through strain measurement by fibre optical sensors.

 # Installation and Building documentation
 In order to use this framework, make sure, that: